How to write

 min

-This article will teach you the 8 parts of speech so you know how to build grammatically correct sentences.
-By the way, if you don't have enough time to tweak every minor grammar error in your papers, EssayWriters' professional essay writerscan always step in and give you expert writing help.
+Read this article so you can easily identify 8 parts of speech and write grammatically correct sentences.
+By the way, if you don't have enough time to tweak every minor grammar error in your papers, EssayWriters' professional essay writers can always step in and give you expert writing help.

 8 Parts of Speech in English